Why South Carolina Pregnancy Doctors Should Anticipate Placenta Abruption

 Make an appointment with a trusted South Carolina obstetrical malpractice lawyer today

-At McGowan, Hood & Felder, LLC, our experienced South Carolina medical malpractice attorneys understand how to show that doctors, nurses, and hospitals failed to anticipate or treat placenta abruption.
+At McGowan, Hood, Felder & Phillips, LLC, our experienced South Carolina medical malpractice attorneys understand how to show that doctors, nurses, and hospitals failed to anticipate or treat placenta abruption.
 We fight to get insurance carriers and the health providers to pay damages for medical bills and pain and suffering, plus any lost income of the mother.
 To schedule a free case evaluation, please call our firm at 803-327-7800 or fill out our contact form.
 We have offices in Anderson, Rock Hill, Columbia, Sumter, and Georgetown.